Carl Epling: History

 Epling obtained his B.A. from the College of Agriculture at University of California, Berkeley in 1921.
-He received his M.A. in 1923 and Ph.D. in 1924 from Washington University, with a dissertation on the genus Monardella.
+He received his M.A. in 1923 and Ph.D. in 1924 from Washington University in St. Louis, with a dissertation on the genus Monardella.

 Epling's first academic position was as an instructor in botany at Oregon State College in 1921–22.
 He became staff member at the University of California, Los Angeles in 1924.
 In 1941, he was made a faculty research lecturer at UCLA.
 He was honored by UCLA with an honorary doctor of laws degree in 1963.
 He retired from UCLA in 1965.

 From 1944 until his retirement, he held the title of systematist in the University of California Division of Agriculture and Natural Resources Agricultural Experiment Station.

 He was also a researcher in population genetics.
 At the time of his death he was studying the flora of Ecuadorian rain forests.
 Carl Clawson Epling died in Santa Monica, in 1968.